NorwegianVeterinaryInstitute/BioinfTraining/R_trees.md

 R is an object orientated programming language.
 What you need to understand for this lesson is that you can assign  with the symbol `<-` objects (dataset in form of tables, results of calculations, trees ...) into an object that you name. example: `my_color <- "red"` and you can recall objects from memory by using their names.
 To call what is your object type: `my_color`

 # Packages
 In R, the fundamental unit of shareable code is a package.
 There is a myriad of packages available for download, and the ones published on the Comprehensive R Archive Network [CRAN](https://cran.r-project.org/web/packages/available_packages_by_name.html) are trustworthy and of high quality.
 Packages can be created by anyone, and can also be hosted on GitHub.

-- [ ] bioconductor - specialised to bioinformatics ?
+Some packages, specialized for biological analyses, are hosted by [Bioconductor](https://www.bioconductor.org/), and have their own installation method.

 To install packages from CRAN, use the following command:
 ```{R}